GERey/calculator/README.md

 #TODO:

 There are a few things I'll do in the coming days before the interview.
 1.)
-Clean up the git workflows
+Clean up the project
 2.)
+Complete this readme

+I spent a lot of project time implementing and getting my head around temporal, and if I had more time I would look into the below.

+1.)
 I'll try to work in some more distributed system concepts like
   - Timers for the the times I'm waiting for instances to come up
+  - Adding tests, I did play with those in other projects that I forked and they looked really helpful.
-  -
+  - Signals and Versioning.
+  - Automatic rollback if a workflow fails